PracticalSoftwareEngineeringWorkshop/money-transfer-api/README.md

 Assign or grant privileges (such as SELECT, UPDATE, DELETE, ...) to the user for that database
 `GRANT ALL PRIVILEGES ON DATABASE moneytransfer TO moneytransfer;`

+To grant the user Login privileges
+`ALTER USER moneytransfer WITH LOGIN;`

 Login with the new user
 `psql -h localhost -Umoneytransfer -W moneytransfer`